JesusVazquezDev/JVazquezDev/README.md

 --------------------

 Preparing myself for a career in OS/Software Security.
+Aiming to find and exploit vulnerabilities on tryhackme, hackthebox and vulnhub for 60 days straight.

 *   🌍  I'm based in Madison, Wisconsin.
 Planning on moving after Fall 2022.
 *   🚀  Currently developing [My Website](http://jesusvazquez.dev) and uploading past projects as time permits.